Open Credit

 However, it involves many risks, including overborrowing and higher interest rates.
 This is why individuals must choose the proper credit line for their needs and goals.

-There is a tremendous amount of freedom involved with this credit line.
+This credit line offers tremendous freedom.
 There are no restrictions on how many times you can use it or what you can use it on.

 This enhances the risk and makes it dangerous because it is easy for individuals to spend large sums of money without realizing it.
-There are methods to combat this, such as spending notifications that can be turned on with credit cards to increase security and awareness.
+Methods to combat this exist, such as spending notifications that can be turned on with credit cards to increase security and awareness.

 Note